unicode-org/message-format-wg/spec/formatting.md

-When an error occurs in an _expression_ with a _variable_ _operand_ and the _variable_ refers to a local _declaration_, the _fallback value_ is formatted based on the _expression_ of the _declaration_, rather than the _expression_ in the _selector_ or _pattern_.
+When an error occurs in an _expression_ with a _variable_ _operand_ and the _variable_ refers to a local _declaration_, the _fallback value_ is formatted based on the _expression_ on the right-hand side of the _declaration_, rather than the _expression_ in the _selector_ or _pattern_.

 > For example,
-> attempting to format either of the following messages within a context that
+> in a context in which the function `:func` fails to resolve,
-> does not provide for the function `:func` to be successfully resolved:
+> attempting to format either of the following messages:
 >
 > ```
 > let $var = {|horse| :func}